Healthy Recipes Blog

 Broiled Tomatoes with Parmesan

-This easy recipe for wonderfully flavorful broiled tomatoes with Parmesan cheese is ready in about 25 minutes.
+This easy recipe for broiled tomatoes with Parmesan cheese is ready in 25 minutes and works well for brunch or as a side dish.

 Prep Time20 minutes mins